movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

 Scenarios 3, 4, & 5 tasks are shown in this document using the Veeam and VMware PowerCli Cmdlets directly.

+**Note:** The code and actions in this repository pick up after the Veeam installation steps at the sections titled **Add Managed Servers**

 ## Enable the Veeam PowerShell Extension
 The Veeam PowerShell Extension is installed as part of the Veeam Availability Suite.
 Use the Add-PSSnapin PowerShell Cmdlet to load the Veeam PowerShell Cmdlets.

-1. Launch a PowerShell window as an administrator on the `vb2`desktop
+1. Launch a PowerShell window as an administrator on the `vb2` desktop

   - ***Right-Click*** on `Windows PowerShell`